 Try to find organic apple cider vinegar that has the mother in it.
 We use this for bone broth, cooking rice, and a bunch of other things.

-Because this is also a root, I get regular whole carrots and try not not to get baby carrots that have been peeled and are in some kind of water solution.
+Because this is also a root, I get regular whole carrots and prefer not not to get baby carrots that have been peeled and are in some kind of water solution.

 Organic unbleached unenriched wheat flour is what you want.
 Buying quality wheat flour is what has allowed me to eat gluten again after being gluten free for 6 years.
 This is the brand I buy to make sourdough recipes with.
 Someday, I will buy the whole grains and grind my own, but for now, this is what we can afford.

 I buy regular quick oats and make oat sourdough recipes with it.